Rareloop/primer/README.md

 *Typically `elements` are the same/similar from site to site - `components` are more site specific.*

-Patterns are then futher divided into groups, to allow multiple patterns to be logically grouped.
+Patterns are then further divided into groups, to allow multiple patterns to be logically grouped.

 **Example:** For an `element` pattern named `input` inside the `forms` group, the path would be:

 	[Primer Directory]/patterns/elements/forms/input

-### Anotomy of a pattern
+### Anatomy of a pattern

 Each Pattern has an implicit `id` and `title`.
 The `id` is the path used to identify it under the patterns folder, e.g. `elements/forms/input`. `id`'s can be used to [show only specific patterns](#showing-only-specific-patterns) instead of the full catalog.